Fuinn/mos-docs/src/start.rst

 Interacting with Models
 =======================

-Once a model is deployed, models can be utilized.
-This involves setting model input files and inputs objects, running the mode, extracting and analyzing optimization results, and extracting model outputs.
+Once a model is deployed to the MOS platform, it can be utilized and analyzed.
+This involves setting model input files and input objects, running the model, extracting and analyzing optimization results, and extracting model outputs.

-In the web user interface, this can be done by clicking on the model, and then using the model and actions menu:
+In the web user interface, this can be done by clicking on the model, and then using the model menu (left) and actions menu (right):

 .. image:: ../static/ui_interact.*